$ 1,065 (Pps)

 The pointed roof of the main lodge echoes the Sossusvlei dunes.
 Here you find a relaxed lounge, dining room, library, bar, wine cellar.
 The use of serene natural colours, textures and light is the perfect answer to the natural tones of the desert.
 Dining under the clear Namibian skies is a highlight at Little Kulala.
 The interiors exude an all-natural ambience with sun-bleached colours and loads of space and light.
 The overall mood is cool, serene, organic and sheltering.

 Activities at Little Kulala

-A balloon safari (at extra cost) offers a unique experience soaring silently above the desert, while eco-sensitive guided quad biking excursions takes place at its sister camp nearby.
+A balloon safari (at extra cost) offers a unique experience soaring silently above the desert.

 There are eleven climate controlled accommodations (including one family unit, with a private area for stargazing), each with two three quarter beds.

 There is one family unit which can accommodate four guests.

 My 12 day trip to Namibia in January was an unbelievable experience for all my family.
 We drove all the way through the country from the south (Fish River Canyon) to the north (Etosha National Park) with my two boys in our double cab 4x4.
 This is the ideal vehicle for travelling with children – especially because of the distances.